AIDS: History of a Dangerous Disease

 Treatments for the disease

 A new treatment for the cure of disease was invented im 1987 after nearly six years of hard and intensive medical research.
 A drug was approved by FDA called Retrovir (AZT, Zidovudine) in high doses to treat HIV patients.
 FDA approved a drug later in 1992 which was the first to be used in combination with AZT.
-The addition of drug, “Hivid” marked the beginning of HIV/AIDS combination therapies.
+The addition of drug, “Hivid” marked the beginning of HIV/AIDS combination therapies along with HIV counseling.
 Even more common sexually transmitted diseases like herpes can now be treated with daily intake of supplements such as Herpagreens.

 Cures were successfully developed to fight AIDS and a breakthrough was made when powerful HIV-fighting drugs called Protease Inhibitors were introduced in 1996.
 Using these drugs in combination with existing HIV/AIDS drugs was effective in controlling the spreading of HIV.
 These therapies seemed like the best option available for HIV/AIDS patients.
 Your doctor can talk to you about these treatments, so find a walk in clinic and talk about how you can fight HIV.
 However a year later, scientists discovered that despite the potency of the drugs HIV/AIDS hides in body reservoirs that makes impossible to find the cure for HIV/AIDS.